apache/doris-website/versioned_docs/version-2.1/admin-manual/workload-management/sql-blocking.md

 - \\(.+\\) matches the function arguments.
 Similarly, a similar approach can be used to block set global to prevent unintended variable changes, or to block truncate table to prevent unintended data deletion.

 ### FAQ
-#### Q：Can regex-based blocking rules have adverse effects on the cluster?
+#### Q: Can regex-based blocking rules have adverse effects on the cluster?
-A：Yes.
+A: Yes.
 Complex regex matching is computationally intensive.
 Using complex regexes or too many regex-based rules can significantly increase the CPU load on the FE.
 Therefore, add regex-based blocking rules cautiously and avoid complex regexes unless necessary.

-#### Q：Can a blocking rule be temporarily disabled?
+#### Q: Can a blocking rule be temporarily disabled?
-A：Yes.
+A: Yes.
 Modify the rule by setting the "enable" property to "false".

-#### Q：What regex syntax is used in blocking rules?
+#### Q: What regex syntax is used in blocking rules?
-A：The regular expression of the blocking rule uses the Java regular expression specification.
+A: The regular expression of the blocking rule uses the Java regular expression specification.
 For common expressions, refer to the SQL syntax manual.
 For a complete manual, refer to: https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html

 ## Workload Group Policy
 ### NOTE